bpurinton/bpurinton.github.io/_posts/2023-01-03-fresh-jekyll.md

  1. On the github repository, go to "Settings" > "Pages" and set the "Source" > "Deploy from branch", "Branch" to `main`.
  1. Make sure the page is deployed at `https://[USERNAME].github.io`

-The deployment will be running in the "Actions" tab of the repository, and you can monitor it there.
+The deployment will be running in the "Actions" tab of the repository, and you can monitor it there (*everytime you push a change to your github repo, this action will be run*).
 If there are errors, the page won't deploy, but if everything goes well, then you will see the confirmation and if you navigate to `https://[USERNAME].github.io`, then you will see your static website online!